Aglaosoma variegata

 Aglaosoma variegata, the patterned notodontid, is a species of moth of the family Notodontidae first described by Francis Walker in 1855.
 It is known from the Australian states of New South Wales, Queensland and Victoria.

 Adults have forewings with a striking pattern of cream and dark brown.
 The hindwings are cream with brown spots along the margin.

 The larvae feed on various plants, including Acacia longifolia and Banksia ericifolia.
-They are pale grey and hairy, with a set of brown dorsal lumps and rows of blue spots.
-The hairs are brown with pale tips.
-The head is pale brown.
-Pupation takes place in a cocoon in the ground litter.